lseror/outscale-image-factory/docs/bootstrap.md

  umount /mnt
  ```

- 11. Detach the `/dev/sdb` volume, attach it as the root filesystem on an instance (`/dev/sda1`) and boot the factory.
+ 12. Detach the `/dev/sdb` volume and create an OMI from it.